fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/dh2h5drx/ "@@open-newtab") to edit the above chart.

-> Note: Along with positioning the origins, a JavaScript angular gauge also scales itself to best-fit within the available space.
+> Along with positioning the origins, a JavaScript angular gauge also scales itself to best-fit within the available space.

 ## Manually set gauge origins